 From the beginning of the 19th century, this place has offered a glimpse of high life, tournaments, and court festivities of the age.
 It’s indeed a German complex of galleries, art, pavilions, courtyards, and museums.

 5. Marvel at the Size and Scale of Fürstenzug Mural

 Fürstenzug is the largest porcelain mural art in the world.
 It represents the procession of the various Saxony rulers.
 The mural was originally painted in 1876 in celebration of the 800th anniversary of the Wettin dynasty.
 Undoubtedly, it remains one of the finest sights to behold to date.

 Also called the ‘procession of princes,’ it is a 334-foot-long and 34 feet-high porcelain mural that runs across the stables (Stallhof) of the Residenzschloss.
 Between 1904 and 1907, it was replaced with over 23,000 Meissen Porcelain tiles, where each tile measures 8.1 inches by 8.1 inches.

 This mural depicts the famous Saxony’s ruling family’s long reign that dominated the region for more than eight centuries.
-It represents scientists, artisans, dukes & kings, artisans, among other German famous figures of the age.
+It represents scientists, artisans, dukes & kings, and artisans, among other German famous figures of the age.

 During WW2, the mural miraculously remained almost unscathed, with only minimal damage to the tiles.
 The dates and names of the rulers are inscribed on the mural below each image.

 See Related: Best Things to do in Lower Saxony

 5. Enjoy Performances at Semperoper, Dresden’s Opera House

 Not very far from the Dresden cathedral is the Semperoper.
 If you’re a theater enthusiast, then visiting the Semperoper should be top of your list of things to do in Dresden.

 First, even before you enter inside, you’ll be mesmerized by the intricate design of this house.
 At the main entrance, the spectacular statue of Dionysos will blow off your mind.
 What’s more, the house’s interior is another marvel of the Dresden architectural prowess.